JCGithu/StreamNovel/README.md

 * #hugsallowed

 ### Notes
+> * Don't be afraid to write something generic/cringy.
+It's a changing document and every word takes us closer to that 50,000 word goal.
-> Please try to use character names and places from the suggested name documents so that people can contribute at any level.
+> * Please try to use character names and places from the suggested name documents so that people can contribute at any level.